How to Export WooCommerce Products to Google Merchant Center

 - Promotion ID: Used to match products to promotions.
 Supports alphanumeric values, underscores, and dashes.

-Preview Exported GMC Feed
+Step 9: Preview Exported Google Merchant Center Feed

 After the Google Merchant Center Product Feed Export has been configured, click Continue and then click on Confirm & Run Export.
 Download the exported products by clicking on the Export Feed URL.

 Here's a sample preview of a default Google Merchant Center Product Feed export: